newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cemetery-certificate.md

 :::callout{ showHeader="true" headerText="What if I don't get this certificate?" showIcon="false" calloutType="conditional" }

-You cannot legally own or operate a cemetery.
+You cannot legally own or operate a cemetery company.

 :::